-I believe one of the best things about living in West Virginia is the opportunity to experience its cycles of growth.
-Whether in the lush forests along the Ohio and Potomac or among the balding peaks of the Alleghenies, few places on Earth are as seasonally differentiated as the Mountain State.
+SAINT ALBANS, W.Va. — One of the best things about living in West Virginia is the opportunity to experience its cycles of growth.
+Whether in the lush forests along the Ohio and Potomac rivers or among the balding peaks of the Alleghenies, few places on Earth are as seasonally differentiated as the Mountain State.

 Biologists point out that few other temperate mountain landscapes undergo such seasonal extremes in temperature, and few grow as green as West Virginia in spring.
-Though states to the south may remain warmer through winter, their spring is not always so vivid.
+States to the south may remain warmer through winter, though their spring is not always so vivid.

-Outdoor conventions that celebrate the state's verdure kick-off in March — an ideal time for outdoor enthusiasts to hone their craft and prepare for a season of gardening or outdoor work.
-Al fresco lovers can take in the sights at their peak in April, and everyone can enjoy the state's strawberries come May!
-Here are six venues for exploring the best of spring in West Virginia.
+Outdoor conventions that celebrate the state's verdure kick-off in March—an ideal time for outdoor enthusiasts to hone their craft and prepare for a season of gardening or outdoor work.
+Alfresco lovers can take in the sights at their peak in April, and everyone can enjoy the state's strawberries come May!
+Here are several venues for exploring the best of spring in West Virginia.

-(If you're aware of a springtime event that's not listed here, please contact our editorial department at the link at the bottom of this page and let us know.)
+(If you're aware of a springtime event that's not listed here, please get in touch with our editorial department at the link at the bottom of this page and let us know.)

 WSAZ Home & Garden Show

-Garden enthusiasts and home owners can learn to make the most of West Virginia's horticultural largess at the three-day Home & Garden Show exposition in Huntington's Big Sandy Superstore Arena.
+Garden enthusiasts and homeowners can learn to make the most of West Virginia's horticultural largess at the three-day Home & Garden Show exposition in Huntington's Big Sandy Superstore Arena.
 Events include seminars presented by home-and-garden experts and master gardeners and displays featuring areas leaders in decor, imports, exports, housing, wholesale, manufacturing, processing, and distributing.
 Ticket information will be available on the WSAZ webpage soon.

 Kanawha / Chief Logan Wildflower Walks

-Wildflower walks are being led at Chief Logan State Park near Logan on April 7 and at Kanawha State Forest near Charleston on April 14.
+Wildflower walks are being led at Chief Logan State Park near Logan on April 1 and at Kanawha State Forest near Charleston on April 28.
 Both events include multiple hikes and are ideally located for residents of West Virginia's metro-valley region.
-The valleys south of the Kanawha along the Coal, Big Sandy, and Guyandotte rivers are part of one of the largest unbroken forests in the U.S. and are filled with delicate specimens, including the rare "Guyandotte Beauty."
+The valleys south of the Kanawha along the Coal, Big Sandy, and Guyandotte rivers are part of one of the most extensive unbroken forests in the U.S. and are filled with delicate specimens, including the rare "Guyandotte Beauty."

 W.Va.
 Strawberry Festival

-Once considered the most ideal location in the state for strawberry production, this annual event in Buckhannon highlights the crop through week-long festivities and fairs celebrating all things strawberry.
+Once considered the ideal location in the state for strawberry production, this annual event in Buckhannon highlights the crop through week-long festivities and fairs celebrating all things strawberry.
 The strawberry festival provides entertainment for all ages, including a carnival, parades, pageants, band competitions, an antique car show, and a 5K race.
 Event details may be found on the festival website or Facebook.